inspircd/docs/docs/3/modules/nationalchars.md

 ## The "nationalchars" Module

+!!! warning ""
+    If you want to use a custom 8-bit character set then you're probably better off using [the codepage module](/3/modules/codepage) instead.

 ### Description

 This module allows the server administrator to define what characters are allowed in nicknames and channel names and how those characters should be compared in a case insensitive way.